ixtenu/acmerc/hardware.md

 for spreadsheets, you can buy a USB NumPad and put it off to the side).

-Here is the approximate travel distance that I measured when moving my right hand from the right hand home row and the mouse on the right side with various keyboards that I have:
+Here is the approximate travel distance that I measured when moving my right hand from the right hand home row to the mouse on the right side with various keyboards that I have:

 - Unicomp Model M (104-key full-sized and unusually bulky): 13 inches